root-project/web/manual/python/index.md

 ```

 <a name="JITLoadLib"></a>
-### 3. Loading C++ libraries, JITting headers
+### Loading C++ libraries, JITting headers

-You can also dynamically load C++ libraries with PyROOT, and call the functions from the library.
+You can dynamically load C++ libraries with PyROOT, and call the functions from the library.
 The advantage of this method is that
 all code in the library needs to be compiled only once, possibly with optimizations (`-O2`, `-O3`).
 You can use it again from Python without any further JITting.
-It is, however, necessary to JIT the headers to make the code usable in Python.
+However, it is necessary to JIT the headers to make the code usable in Python.

 _**Example**_